Two of the things I care most about are education (the key to equity in the United States) and computers (the source of so much innovation).

 So I’ve been extremely frustrated by how little computers and technology in general have changed the way we educate students.
 Most kids today are taught more or less the same way their grandparents were taught.

-Today, I conducted a session at the SXSWedu conference, where I gave a presentation and interviewed three pioneers in educational technology.
+Earlier this year, I spoke at the SXSWedu conference, where I gave a presentation and interviewed three pioneers in educational technology.

 My message is simple: Finally, online learning and other educational technologies are taking off in a big way.
 As a result, the next decade is going to be a period of tremendous innovation in teaching and learning.